Leggo My Meg-O

-"Leggo My Meg-O" is the twentieth episode in the tenth season of the American animated television series Family Guy.
+"Leggo My Meg-O" is the twentieth episode in the tenth season of the American animated television series Family Guy, and the 185th episode overall.
 It originally aired on the Fox network in the United States on May 6, 2012.
 In this episode, Meg travels to Paris with her friend Ruth after being treated badly in school, but her exciting adventure comes to a halt when she gets kidnapped.
 Brian and Stewie embark on an action-packed mission to find her before it is too late.
-This plot is a parody of the film Taken.
+This plot is a parody of the 2008 film Taken.

 This episode was written by Brian Scully and directed by John Holmquist.
 It received mixed reviews from critics for its storyline and cultural references.
 It was viewed by 5.64 million U.S. viewers in its original airing, according to Nielsen ratings.
 The episode's guest stars were Omid Abtahi, Bill English, Ralph Garman, Mark Hentemann, Jerry Lambert, Rachael MacFarlane, Natasha Melnick, Kim Parks, Julius Sharpe, Danny Smith, Alec Sulkin, Fred Tatasciore, John Viener, and Lisa Wilhoit.